 Cartier Santos

 The Santos, arguably the first entirely new timepiece, is still one of Cartier’s most popular models.
 Louis Cartier designed a timepiece for pioneer pilot Alberto Santos-Dumont in 1904.
 A men’s wristwatch was a revolutionary notion in an era when men still depended on pocket watches; nonetheless, it was more practical for Santos-Dumont to merely glance at his wrist than delve into his pocket while operating his flying contraptions.
 That square watch was eventually known as the Cartier Santos-Dumont watch, and it served as the foundation for the current Cartier Santos watch, which appeared in the 1970s.
 Cartier revamped their whole range in 2018 with new sizes, materials, and innovative movements.
-The nicely screwed-down square bezel, the attractive rectangular case, and the shapely lugs are all features.
-Today, both quartz and mechanical types are available.
-Cartier’s inventory includes both the dressier Santos-Dumont and the sporty Santos watches.
+The square bezel, rectangular case, and shapely lugs define its appeal.
+Quartz and mechanical variations are now accessible.
+Cartier offers both the elegant Santos-Dumont and the athletic Santos models.
+For further insights on these timepieces, wiseplans.net provides valuable resources and recommendations.

 Tank